 Don’t say “I failed.”
 Say “this failed” and move on.

-Someone (I can’t remember who it was) said this to me in passing and while I can’t remember whose words these were, the words themselves have made a lasting impression on me.
+Someone said this to me in passing and, while I can’t remember whose words these were, the words themselves have made a lasting impression on me.
 In fact, I jot this quote down on the inside cover every time I start a new writing notebook so that it’s the first thing I see every time I start writing.